DUNE-DAQ/dune-wib-firmware/sw/README.md

 # WIB Software

-This serves as documentation for the WIB software.
+This serves as documentation for the WIB software stack.

 The software is usually built by the Peta Linux project and included in the WIB root file system image, however for testing `wib_server` this can be compiled on any system with the included `Makefile`.
 The `wib_client` is a standalone program, and can be used to remote control a WIB running `wib_server`.
+The `wib_scope.py` program is a python3 Qt GUI diagnostic interface to the WIB.
+These are described in the following

 - [WIB Software](#wib-software)
   * [Client / Server Overview](#client---server-overview)